Mexico's Alsea taps successor to chief executive Torrado

 After Gonzalez takes over, Torrado will keep his role as chairman, focusing on corporate governance and long-term strategy.

-Originally from Madrid, Gonzalez has held management roles at Spanish supermarket group DIA (DIDA.MC) and Mexican grocery chain Soriana (SORIANAB.MX), Alsea said.
-He was most recently president of Colombia's Koba, which operates discount stores.
+Originally from Madrid, Gonzalez has held management roles at Spanish supermarket group DIA and Mexican grocery chain Soriana, Alsea said.
+He was most recently president of Colombia’s Koba, which operates discount stores.

+Reporting by Daina Beth Solomon in Mexico City; Editing by Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.